1994 DFB-Pokal final

 The 1994 DFB-Pokal Final decided the winner of the 1993–94 DFB-Pokal, the 51st season of Germany's premier knockout football cup competition.
 It was played on 14 May 1994 at the Olympiastadion in Berlin.
-Werder Bremen won the match 3–1 against Rot-Weiss Essen to claim their third cup title.
+Werder Bremen won the match 3–1 against Rot-Weiss Essen to claim their third cup title, qualifying for the 1994–95 UEFA Cup Winners' Cup and the 1994 DFB-Supercup.

 Route to the final

 The DFB-Pokal was a 76 teams in a single-elimination knockout cup competition.
 There were a total of six rounds leading up to the final.
 In the first round, some teams were given a bye.
 Teams were drawn against each other, and the winner after 90 minutes would advance.
 If still tied, 30 minutes of extra time was played.
 If the score was still level, a penalty shoot-out was used to determine the winner.

 Note: In all results below, the score of the finalist is given first (H: home; A: away).